The 19th century was a time of change and growth in Massachusetts history.

 After the industrial revolution began in the 19th century, mills and factories began sprouting up so quickly in Massachusetts that it soon became the hub of the manufacturing industry in America.
 Manufacturing was the dominant industry in Massachusetts until the turn of the century when the industry slowly declined as more and more manufacturing jobs migrated to the south were operating costs were much cheaper.

-Boston underwent a large public works project in the 19th century that forever changed the city.
-The project was a massive land making project during which Boston’s hills were cut down and used to fill in the bays.
+Boston underwent many changes during the 19th century.
+Once such change was a large public works project that forever changed the city.
+The project was the Boston Landfill Project which was a massive land making effort during which Boston’s hills were cut down and used to fill in the bays.
 This nearly doubled the landmass of Boston and turned it from a small, hilly peninsula that was practically an island to a wide, flat landmass.